opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 ## APPENDIX D: Benchmark Rates for Cost of Rental and Loss of Use

-The benchmark rates in this Appendix shall apply to claims for rental and loss of use of a motor vehicle made in cases filed in the Magistrates' Courts and the District Courts on or after 1 April 2022 and to cases filed in the High Court on or after 1 April 2022 and transferred to the District Courts.
+The benchmark rates in this Appendix shall apply to claims for rental and loss of use of a motor vehicle made in cases filed in the Magistrates' Courts and the District Courts on or after 1 April 2022 and to cases filed in the General Division of the High Court on or after 1 April 2022 and transferred to the District Courts.

 <a href="./Forms/Appendix_D.pdf" download>Appendix D</a>